• Skip to primary navigation

 Toronto sign at Nathan Phillips Square

 If you didn’t snap, Instagram, or Facebook your trip, did it really happen?
-Of course, it did.
+Of course, it did!
 But, isn’t it so much more fun to share your trip with friends and family back home?
-Those of us who aren’t ashamed of a touristy photo op have several noteworthy settings for those perfectly Instagram-worthy shots.
-Get your smartphones and cameras ready!
+Those of us unashamed of a touristy photo op have several noteworthy settings for those perfectly Instagram-worthy shots.
+Get your cameras ready!

 • CN Tower — Not only will you be able to photograph the exterior of the tower, but you’ll find a 3-D CN Tower sign.
 The sign is lit up at night, too.

-• Nathan Phillips Square — At this plaza near Toronto City Hall, you’ll find the colorful Toronto sign.
-Installed for the 2015 PanAm Games, it has become an iconic photo op for visitors.
-Be sure to stay a few minutes to watch it change colors.
+• Nathan Phillips Square — At this plaza near Toronto City Hall, you’ll find the colorful 3-D Toronto Sign.
+The original was installed for the 2015 PanAm Games, and it become an iconic photo-op for visitors.
+A replica of the illuminated sign replaced the original in September 2020, and a 3-D medicine wheel symbol was added in 2018 in recognition of North American Indigenous peoples, their culture, traditions, and spirituality.
 I recommend timing your visit for dusk when you’ll see the lights’ reflection on the water.

 • Graffiti Alley — I’ll delve into this more later, but you’ll find vibrantly colored murals and graffiti for a hipster-chic background.

-Ok, this suggestion will take you outside Toronto proper, but it is worth the drive if you are visiting Toronto with kids.
-Granted it has been 20 years since I last visited the Ontario Science Centre on a middle school field trip, but I still remember the baseball pitch of the Sports Arena.
-Though the sports exhibit is now rented out to other museums, the permanent collection includes The Living Earth.
-There young explorers can walk through a rain forest, crawl through a cave, touch a tornado, and see a coral reef and poisonous dart frogs.
+This suggestion will take you outside of Toronto proper, but it is worth the drive if you are visiting Toronto with kids.
+Among the permanent collection exhibits is The Living Earth.
+In this thrilling exhibit, young explorers can walk through a rainforest, crawl through a cave, touch a tornado, and see a coral reef and poisonous dart frogs.

 Location: 770 Don Mills Rd, North York, Ontario

-Bring: Camera and money for admission, IMAX tickets, souvenirs, and parking ($10 per vehicle)
+Bring: Camera and money for admission, souvenirs, and parking

 Graffiti Alley in Toronto, Ontario, Canada